Studies

 Activating your Metropolia user account and Microsoft Pro Plus 365 software package

 Please see the general instructions for starting your studies at the top of this page.
 Follow the instructions to activate your Metropolia user account before starting your studies.
-Activation of the user account is possible from 1 August 2025.
-If you have been accepted to study earlier and have been absent: you can activate your account before 1 August 2025.
+Activation of the user account is possible from 1 January 2026.
+If you have been accepted to study earlier and have been absent: you can activate your account before 1 January 2026.

 Get to know Metropolia's e-services and download and install the Microsoft Pro Plus 362 software package free of charge before the start of your studies.
 You can download and install the software package after activating your user ID.
-Instructions: Student Survival Guide - e-services at Metropolia.
+Instructions: Student Survival Guide - e-services at Metropolia

 Public transportation student discounts (HSL, VR, Matkahuolto) and Meal subsidy

-- You will be able to use the benefits when your student status starts on 1 August 2025.
+- You will be able to use the benefits when your student status starts on 1 January 2026.

-- You can access the benefits with the free Tuudo app downloadable on your phone with a digital student card
+- You can access the benefits with the free Tuudo app downloadable on your phone with a digital student card.

 Study certificate

-You can request a certificate from Metropolia's Student and Applicant Services once your study rights have started, i.e. from 1 August 2025.
+- You can request a certificate from Metropolia's Student and Applicant Services once your study rights have started, i.e. from 1 January 2026.

-If you are applying for student accommodation from HOAS, it is sufficient to submit a study certificate at the start of your studies.
+- If you are applying for student accommodation from HOAS, it is sufficient to submit a study certificate at the start of your studies.

 Finnish courses for international students in Metropolia